mikeycal/the-video-editors-render-script-for-blender/README.md

 ***

 ## Core Features:
-1. Perform non-3D renders in a _THIRD_ to _HALF_ the time on multi-core CPUs.
+1. Perform non-3D renders in _HALF_ the time on multi-core CPUs.
      - Speed up render times for the following:
         - Videos
         - Image Sequences